UniversalAptronym/Hearth-Box/Instructions/Cloudflared_Setup_(Web_Connection).md

 <img src="../Media_Repository/Cloudflare_Public_Hostname_pihole.png" alt="Cloudflare Public Hostname Pihole" title="Cloudflare Public Hostname Pihole" width="40%"/> <img src="../Media_Repository/Cloudflare_Tunnel_Select.png" alt="Cloudflare Tunnel Select" title="Cloudflare Tunnel Select" width="40%"/>

+Note: Technically you can use any open port number for Pi-hole, not just ":8080".
+However, ":8080" is selected to match the port we will designate for Nextcloud in a later step.
+Do not change this number unless you know what you're doing.

 You are finished with Cloudflare!
 Hallelujah!

+Before moving on, try connecting to your Raspberry Pi homepage via the worldwide web!
+Type `home.exampleWebURL` into your web browser's address bar, where `exampleWebURL` corresponds to your chosen **Web URL**, including the ".com", ".org", etc suffix on the end.
+This should take you to your Raspberry Pi's homepage from anywhere in the world.

+Note: When you install new programs on your Pi, each one needs to be manually connected to the internet for you to be able to access it from anyone, rather than just your local internet.
+This includes connecting your Cloudflare tunnel to them, as above, and also connecting the program to the web, which we will cover in the next section.

 Next you will install a [secure communications system and home cloud server using Nextcloud](../Instructions/Nextcloud_Setup_Local.md).